 How We Work.

 Poor spinal postures in the chair are very common at work, but seldom noticed.
-Often, it is how the chair is used at work that will cause slumping, and standing may seem the only reasonable alternative to avoid pain.
-The range of spine movement in sitting is not very large—there is only 20-30 degrees difference from the very best to the worst posture, and it is easy to get stuck in the worst position.
-Bad sitting posture was overlooked because the ergonomic consultant did not have a way to easily show spine posture during work.
+Often, the best “ergonomic chair” can be the cause of slumping, and without knowing why, standing may seem the only reasonable alternative to avoid pain.
+The range of spine movement available in sitting is not much—there may be only 20-30 degrees difference from the very best to the worst posture, and it is easy to get stuck in the worst position.
+Until the client and ergonomic consultant use the measures we recommend, there is no way to easily see, feel or demonstrate good spine posture at work.